 After cutting my fabric the first thing I always do is make sure the pattern pieces that need fusible interlining are fused and ready to sew.
 Below you can see all the pieces cut for the Pencil Skirt, including the invisible zip for the fastening.
 You’ll also need matching thread for your sewing machine and overlocker, if you’re using one for this sewing project.
 A full set of sewing instructions (PDF download 15 pages) is included in the download when you purchase the PDF pattern for the Pencil Skirt.

 Remember that this pattern comes with a lining pattern, and as soon as you have tested the unlined version you’ll be ready to try the fully lined version.

 Click on the image above if you fancy trying this pattern.
 It’s available in nine sizes in the one PDF download, and includes all necessary tables for fabric usage, trims required and size charts.
+A photo tutorial of sewing instructions is included when you purchase the sewing pattern.
 If you think about posting your makes, please include the hashtag #PencilSkirtPattern or my handle @studiofaro.
 Then I can share all your wonderful work. 😉